 Introduction

-This packages provides a Result<TValue, TFailure>
+This packages provides a Result<TValue, TError>

 type for C#, spiritually similar to those available in Rust, Swift, Kotlin, C++ and basically every functional programming language under the sun.